jadenbruecke/mern-crud-app/README.md

 Next.js

 # description
-The app should contains two simple routes: /contracts and /usage.
+The app contains two simple routes: /contracts and /usage.
 On /contracts page, one can view, add, update or delete contracts.
 On /usage page, one can select between the different contracts and calculate the contract price.